 - Sit on the floor with your legs stretched out towards the front.
 Keep the back straight, you may sit on a cover or a pad to keep the pelvis somewhat raised.
 To guarantee the ideal arrangement of the chest area, you can sit against a wall.
 The sacrum and the shoulder bones should contact the wall, yet the lower back and the rear of the head must not.

 - Sit on the front of the sitting bones so the pubis and tailbone are equidistant from the floor.
-Firm the thighs, press them down against the floor, without solidifying the stomach, flex your lower legs and feet.
+Firm the thighs, press them down against the floor, without solidifying the stomach, and flex your lower legs and feet.

-- Visualize your spine as the “staff” — the upward center of your mid body established in the ground, hold the posture briefly.
+- Visualize your spine as the “staff” — the upward center of your mid-body established in the ground, hold the posture briefly.